SebastianPareiss/MCI-MSE_Aufgaben/PÜ1/DiscussionSummary.md

 ### Assumptions and dependencies

-EKG example.png are assumed to be correct within a resonable margin of error
+EKG example.png are assumed to be correct within a resonable margin of error.

 ### Design and implementation constraints

-hardware constrains (number of displays) incase this software ever will be used in any professionell capacity the developers take no responsibility
+hardware constrains (number of displays) incase this software ever will be used in any professionell capacity the developers take no responsibility.

 ## Risks

-Possible sources of error might be errors in the data gathering process as well as analysing or visualisation errors
+Possible sources of error might be errors in the data gathering process as well as analysing or visualisation errors.

 ## Known future enhancements

-not as of now
+Not as of now

 ## References